ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/DNS.md

 ![DO Domains/DNS](images/DO_sub_domain.png)

 I also entered ```www``` in the text field [Enter @ or hostname], then selected the JupyterHub droplet like before.
-This way ```www.mydomain.org``` will route to our JupyterHub server.
+This way ```www.mydomain.org``` will route to our JupyterHub server as well.

- After completing this step, there will be a couple of new DNS records.
+ After completing this step, there will be a couple of new DNS records on the Digital Ocean dashboard.
 The results will look something like the screen capture below:

 ![DO Domains/DNS](images/DO_domains_routed.png)